 Abstract

-Accounting and Accountability are “old” terms that are continuously affected by new global trends.
-In academia and business context they can be used in many different forms.
-As Accounting can be seen as a social and moral practice and Accountability as a “responsible” form of accounting, the recent changes in the European Union legislation are transforming Accounting and Accountability.
-Large companies are required to change their reporting policy by implementing Environmental, Social and Governance (ESG) issues.
-This regulatory challenge is determining a new scenario that can imply a substantial new approach on corporate reporting by large companies with relevant consequences for Small and Medium Enterprises (SMEs).
-The chapter aims to investigate such changes by analysing the main features of the EU standards for sustainability reporting that are influencing both Accounting and Accountability concepts.
-In this perspective, the interoperability among different rules and standards and more integration and connectivity between financial and non-financial (sustainability) reporting is the desired output.
+Accounting and accountability may be “old” terms, but they are continuously affected by new global trends.
+In both academic and business contexts, they can be used in many different forms—accounting can be seen as a social and moral practice, and accountability as a “responsible” form of accounting.
+Recent changes in European Union legislation are transforming how these concepts are applied.
+Large companies are required to modify their reporting policies to reflect Environmental, Social and Governance (also referred to as “sustainability”) issues.
+This regulatory challenge can require substantial new corporate disclosures for large companies and also has consequences for small and medium-sized enterprises.
+The chapter aims to investigate such changes by analysing the main features of the EU standards for sustainability reporting that are influencing both accounting and accountability concepts.
+In this perspective, the desired output is interoperability among different rules and standards, and more integration and connectivity between financial and non-financial (sustainability) reporting.

 Capitolo o saggio